Thrifty Germans

 Questions

-2. Germans get into the habit of saving by reading self-help books.
-True or false?
-Is saving a German tradition?
+Savings Account.
+Have Germans got into the habit of saving by reading self-help books, or is saving a German tradition?
 Is it part of their culture?

-4. Is there a difference between Britain and Germany in terms of finance and investment?
+Interest.
+Is there a difference between Britain (and US) and Germany in terms of finance and investment?
 Compare the British and German approach.
 In what ways do the British and German ways differ?